Available in VPC

 8. Check connection

 Access the console and verify that the IPsec VPN Tunnel is displayed as Active.
-You can see the following user guides:
+For detailed instructions, see: